OzzyHelix/virtio-guide/README.md

 ### Zen Kernel and ACS Patch
 I recommend the Linux Zen Kernel because it includes the ACS Patch as a kernel launch option in your bootloader of choice that flag being `pcie_acs_override=downstream,multifunction`
 #### Motherboard
-The X470 GAMING PLUS MAX serves as a good option for VFIO,  It's GPU/USB card IOMMU groups are as follows (all groups in the iommu file):
+The MPG X670E CARBON WIFI serves as a good option for VFIO,  It's GPU/USB card IOMMU groups are as follows (all groups in the iommu file):
 ```
-IOMMU Group 25:
+IOMMU Group 39:
-        23:00.0 Network controller [0280]: Intel Corporation Wi-Fi 6 AX200 [8086:2723] (rev 1a)
+        10:00.0 Network controller [0280]: MEDIATEK Corp.
+MT7922 802.11ax PCI Express Wireless Network Adapter [14c3:0616]
-IOMMU Group 26:
+IOMMU Group 41:
-        25:00.0 USB controller [0c03]: Renesas Technology Corp. uPD720201 USB 3.0 Host Controller [1912:0014] (rev 03)
+        14:00.0 USB controller [0c03]: Renesas Technology Corp. uPD720201 USB 3.0 Host Controller [1912:0014] (rev 03)
-IOMMU Group 13:
+IOMMU Group 19:
-        12:00.0 VGA compatible controller [0300]: NVIDIA Corporation GA106 [GeForce RTX 3060 Lite Hash Rate] [10de:2504] (rev a1)
+        05:00.0 VGA compatible controller [0300]: NVIDIA Corporation GA106 [GeForce RTX 3060 Lite Hash Rate] [10de:2504] (rev a1)
-IOMMU Group 14:
+IOMMU Group 20:
-        12:00.1 Audio device [0403]: NVIDIA Corporation GA106 High Definition Audio Controller [10de:228e] (rev a1)
+        05:00.1 Audio device [0403]: NVIDIA Corporation GA106 High Definition Audio Controller [10de:228e] (rev a1)

 ```
-The RTX 3060 is fully isolated and works with the VM and the RX 6600 is not
+The RTX 3060 is fully isolated and works with the VM and the RX 7800 XT is not

 #### Configuring hardware and dedicated drives
 Then a Virtio SCSI controller must be configured in virt-manager ('Add Hardware' -> 'Controller' -> 'SCSI').
 Finally, you must go into the vm and install special drivers for the SCSI controller that should show up in Device Manager.
-Those drivers can be located in the iso [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.240-1/)
+Those drivers can be located in the iso [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.248-1/)

 ### Looking Glass
 I use looking glass to interface with the VM